To remove old, peeling wood finishes that have turned yellow, alcohol is one of the most common products used.

 Final Thoughts – Denatured alcohol or isopropyl alcohol to clean wood?

 For removing stains, isopropyl is considered the better choice, but denatured alcohol has its uses as well at home along with a variety of different industries.

-Most of the times homeowners prefer to use denatured alcohol over IPA, as a cleaning solvent, because it is extremely high proof.
+Most of the time, homeowners prefer to use denatured alcohol over IPA as a cleaning solvent because it is extremely high-proof.

 Denatured alcohol is also less toxic than paint strippers (though it may take more time to work for paint or varnish removal).

 Therefore, if safety is your concern and you have children or pets at home, denatured alcohol shouldn’t be replaced with IPA for cleaning or woodwork.

 Knowing which one to use will help you complete the job faster.

 Just be sure never to use these products near an open flame since both of them are flammable.